giantswarm/docs/src/content/guides/creating-your-own-admission-controller/index.md

 ## Generate the certificates and the CA

-Since the scope of this guide is not teaching how you can build a PKI bundle, we have created a script, `gen_cert.sh`, in the grumpy repository which generates a CA bundle and a keypair for our grumpy server.
+Since the scope of this guide is not teaching how you can build a PKI bundle, we have created a script, `gen_cert.sh`, in the grumpy repository which generates a CA bundle and a key pair for our grumpy server.
 Also we need to provide the CA in the webhook displayed before, in order to allow the Kubernetes API to create a secure connection against our shiny controller.

-__Node:__ Inside the aforementioned script there are comments explaining the commands executed in case you have interest what has be done under the hood.
+__Node:__ Inside the aforementioned script there are comments explaining the commands executed in case you have an interest what has been done under the hood.

-Hence at this moment our validation webhook configuration must contain a encoded certify authority.
-The script besides create the certificates and the CA, inject the later in the manifest used to deploy our server.
+Hence at this moment, our validation webhook configuration must contain an encoded certify authority.
+The script besides creating the certificates and the CA, inject the later in the manifest used to deploy our server.

 ```
 $ cat manifest.yaml | grep caBundle
 ```

-At the same time we need to create a secret to place the certificates.
+Further, we need to create a secret to place the certificates.
 After we apply the manifest, the pod will be able to mount the secret files into a directory.

 ```
 $ kubectl create secret generic grumpy \